RigoLigoRLC/rigo-open-subtitles/docs/karaoke-subs.md

 ### Remarks

-These four videos above belongs to a complete series of Minecraft music animations.
+These four videos above belong to a complete series of Minecraft music animations.

 ## Revenge.ass